thebreweryapp/keycloak/README.md

 Copy the folder of the custom theme.

-Note: In order to see changes without restarting the Keycloak server you need to edit the standalone.xml file on your Keycloak server to disable caching.
+Note: In Development stage, In order to see changes without restarting the Keycloak server you need to edit the standalone.xml file on your Keycloak server to disable caching.

 located here: